 At the start of the National Scheme, we decided to adopt the APS Code of Ethics (2007) rather than introducing our own code of conduct.
 We did this because the Code of Ethics was already familiar to psychologists and had been embedded in psychological practice in Australia for decades.
 We considered that introducing a new code in 2010 would make the transition from state-based to national regulation more disruptive for psychologists, who were already experiencing a lot of change in regulatory requirements.
 We said at the time that we would develop a code of conduct later.

-Ten years in to the National Scheme, the original rationale for adopting the Code of Ethics no longer holds.
+Twelve years into the National Scheme, the original rationale for adopting the Code of Ethics no longer holds.
 The Board has delayed developing a code of conduct to focus on other key regulatory reform priorities (e.g. retirement of the 4+2 pathway) and because the APS Code of Ethics has been working effectively as a regulatory instrument.
 The APS are reviewing their Code of Ethics for the first time since 2007, which has prompted us to consider if it is now time to start developing a code of conduct.
 The Board has legislative obligations to conduct robust governance processes when it develops and reviews standards, codes, and guidelines, and must ensure widespread consultation with a range of stakeholders.
 Therefore, it is important that the Board has the responsibility for developing and reviewing the code that it uses.
 Preparing our code of conduct at the same time the APS reviews its code is a timely opportunity to consider how the two codes will work together in the future.